-One of my favourite parts of Easter is creating little traditions that bring the family together and what better way than baking something delicious with everyone involved?
+One of my favourite parts of Easter is creating little traditions that bring friends and family together and what better way than baking something delicious with everyone involved.
 Hot cross buns are a perfect choice.
-Not only are they a symbol of the season, but they’re also packed with goodness (hello, iron-rich raisins!) and surprisingly fun to make as a team.
+Not only are they a symbol of the season but they’re also packed with goodness (hello, iron-rich raisins!) and surprisingly fun to make.

 Whether you’re a seasoned baker or just looking for a new way to spend quality time in the kitchen, this activity is sure to be a hit with kids and adults alike.